 Combine the vodka and orange juice in a glass over ice.
 Float the Galliano on top.

-Feel free to break out the Jim Croce records and any polyester you may still own and make this a real party (NOT a key party- gross, just gross).
+Feel free to break out the Jim Croce records and any polyester you may still own and make this a real party.
 I love watching how dysfunctional these families are because it makes me feel so much better about my own life.
 I don’t have to worry about having a weird daughter whose idea of foreplay is wearing a Nixon mask, or a cheating husband who wears ascots and corduroy blazers (let’s face it- the real crime here is the ascot).
 No, the only fearful thing I see in this movie is the ice storm itself, which sadly found me last week even down in sunny Texas.
 So drink up, bundle up, and be grateful that even if you live in an icy climate like the one in the movie, at least you’re smart enough to stay indoors.
 Cheers!